 “What about you?”
 Ziggy continued, “You going home to see your folks for Christmas?”

 Aron shifted uncomfortably in his seat but didn’t say anything.
 Instead he pulled up one of his favorite websites that kept lists of short stories to read.

 Aron quietly clenched one of his fists over the keyboard, just out of sight.
-He’d hoped Ziggy would drop the talk of ‘going home’ and ‘folks’ but clearly he wasn’t going to.
+He’d hoped Ziggy would drop the topic of ‘going home’ and ‘folks’ but clearly, he wasn’t going to.

-Ziggy’s mouth dropped, “Really?
+Ziggy’s mouth dropped.
+“Really?
 Dude, why!?
 No one’s going to be here!”